cincheo/jsweet/doc/jsweet-language-specifications.md

 #### Object typing

-In JSweet, typed object can be constructed out of interfaces.
+In JSweet, typed objects can be constructed out of interfaces.
 If we take the following interface:

 ``` java
 @Interface